Jimbozz/Jimbozz/README.md

 ### Hi there 👋

-I'm a newly graduated front-end developer from South Africa based in Oslo, Norway 🇳🇴
+I'm a front-end developer from South Africa based in Oslo 🇳🇴.
+My background is in product development, design and front-end.

 ---
 <p align="center">